snehilvj/dmc-docs/docs/carousel/carousel.md

 To set the initial slide to display, use the index number of the slide.

 .. exec::docs.carousel.initial

+### Active prop for callbacks

+The `active` prop represents the index of the currently displayed slide and can be used to trigger Dash callbacks.
+Note that this prop is read-only.
+To set the initially displayed slide, use the `initialSlide` prop instead.

+In this example, the callback updates the current page in the `Pagination` component based on the active slide.

+.. exec::docs.carousel.active

 ### Example Image Carousel